1MR-Joe/college_system/learning.md

 - it's straightforward; instead of class X initializing its dependencies to start using them, class X received its dependencies in the constructor
 - dependency injection is a way to apply inversion of control in OOP
 - inversion of control provides separation of logic, code reusability, loose coupling, and easier testing.
 It leads to a modular code
-- one of inversion of control downsides is Glue code, dependencies depending on other dependencies depending on other dependencies and so on.
+- one of "inversion of control" downsides is Glue code, dependencies depending on other dependencies depending on other dependencies and so on.

+### container bindings?
+- we use it to map the interface to the implementation of our choice
+- register a configuration for class X, so when class X is injected we make sure that it is properly configured

 ### DI scenario
 - I use request validator classes to validate the upcoming request
 - some request validators use the entity manager which is injected in the constructor and should be handled by the DI container
 - I need to initialize the request validator in the controller, but I'm asked to provide the entity manager
 - I also don't want the controller to access the entity manager, so I use the FACTORY DESIGN PATTERN

+### DI autowiring
+- autowiring: the ability of the container to automatically create and inject dependencies
+-

 ## server-side programming (MDN Docs)
 - [start reading](https://developer.mozilla.org/en-US/docs/Learn/Server-side)